StableDifferenceTeam/StableDiffGimp/README.md

     - Close GIMP
     - Open it again and verify, that you have a StableDifference button <br><br>![settings](ReadMeBilder/Installation/10.png)<br><br>
 4. Start Stable Diffusion
     - You can start it on your own PC.
-If you do that, in the settings should be: `http://localhost:7860`
+If you go this route, in the settings should be: `http://localhost:7860`
 5. Have fun using StableDifference!

 ## Simple or more advanced?
 ***
-Each of our features has a drop-down menu, so if you are a user with vast knowledge or you seek more customizability, click on `Expand`
+Each of our features has a drop-down menu, so if you are a user with advanced knowledge or you seek more customizability, click on `Expand`
 You find an explanation of what each setting does [here](#what-does-each-setting-do?)

 ## Settings
 ***
 1. Click on `StableDifference`, then `Settings`
-2. A new window should open up, where you can add an API url
+2. A new window should open up where you can add an API url
 	- The default URL is `http://localhost:7860 `(which is your computer)
 3. Choose if you want to use our prompt generator
 	- A prompt generator helps you to choose a prompt
-4. In a drop-down menu below, you can choose between Dark Mode, Light Mode or None for your pop-up windows
+4. In the drop-down menu below, you can choose between Dark Mode, Light Mode or None for your pop-up windows
 	- Dark Mode lets all of the pop-up windows appear in a dark theme, light mode in light and none in a classic theme
 <br><br>![settings](ReadMeBilder/Settings/13.png)<br><br>
 <br><br>![settings](ReadMeBilder/Settings/14.png)<br><br>